merchantdanish/mcp-aget-ai/examples/mcp_basic_bedrock_agent/README.md

 # MCP Bedrock Agent Example - "Finder" Agent

-This example demonstrates how to create and run a basic "Finder" Agent using AWS Bedrock and the MCP (Model Control Plane) system.
+This example demonstrates how to create and run a basic "Finder" Agent using AWS Bedrock and MCP.
 The Agent has access to the `fetch` MCP server, enabling it to retrieve information from URLs.

 ## Setup